Structure of the specialisation

 The structure and organisation of the programme with specialisation in Seafood Management

-The specialisation is an experience-based part time study (90 ECTS) that is taught over a period of two years.
-It includes physical sessions, as well as digital seminars. and an independent work of 30 ECTS (master’s thesis).
-The master’s thesis is written under academic supervision.
+The study is an experience-based part-time programme that consists of four modules.
+It is taught over a period of two years, with 6 physical sessions, 2 hybrid weeks and digital seminars.
+The master’s thesis comprising of 30 ECTS is written under academic supervision.

 • Assessment